CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 Printing out the stock information slows down this python program, and it is recommended to change debug back to:
 DEBUG = False

+Use a python code IDE like Pycharm to edit this python code.

+This python code is currently programmed to spend less money during a stock market recession by buying only stocks that can be purchased in fractional shares.
+If you want to buy stocks that can only be purchased at full price, then in the program main loop, locate the buy order and change the buy order code qty= to look like qty=1 as shown below:

+if cash_available > current_price:
+    api.submit_order(symbol=symbol, qty=1, side='buy', type='market', time_in_force='day')

 This stock market robot works best if you purchase 25 to 30 different stocks in fractional shares or at only 1 share per stock because the stocks are sold really soon when the price decreases.
 This Stock Trading Robot has a strategy to buy stocks today for selling tomorrow because this allows for much more stock trading activity to take place within the stock trading rules of day trading 3 maximum times in 5 business days.